 Sophisticated chatbots ensure that the customer doesn’t have to wait.
 The idea is to reduce the wait time and prioritize customer request.
 With the help of AI, the chatbot is able to route the customer to the available agent using intelligent algorithms.
 Karan Sarma, Head- Customer Service & CRM, Grofers talks about an example of the same at Ameyo’s Webinar on “Role of Artificial Intelligence in building a seamless Customer Experience!".

 “When you want to know the status of your order, the chatbots come in and help you to get the information faster.”

 Customers seek convenience when contacting customer service.
 Providing 24X7 support is another way of ensuring a seamless customer service experience.
-A cost effective yet efficient way of doing that is through chatbots.
+A cost-effective, yet efficient way of doing that is through chatbots.
 By using big data from previous customer interactions, chatbots can be programmed to solve basic client issues.
-If there is some escalation, artificial intelligence recognizes anger, confusion , frustration, etc. in the customer's voice and can seamlessly transfer the call to its human counterpart to resolve the issue.
+If there is some escalation, artificial intelligence recognizes emotions such as anger, confusion , frustration, etc. in the customer's voice, and can seamlessly transfer the call to its human counterpart to resolve the issue.